OpenAsar/arrpc/README.md

 <br>

 arRPC is an open source implementation of Discord's half-documented local RPC servers for their desktop client.
-This open source implementation purely in NodeJS allows it to be used in many places where it is otherwise impossible to do: Discord web and alternative clients like Armcord/etc. It opens a simple bridge WebSocket server which messages the JSON of exactly what to dispatch with in the client with no extra processing needed, allowing small and simple mods or plugins. **It is currently in beta and is WIP, so expect bugs, etc.**
+This open source implementation purely in NodeJS allows it to be used in many places where it is otherwise impossible to do: Discord web and alternative clients like Armcord/etc. It opens a simple bridge WebSocket server which messages the JSON of exactly what to dispatch with in the client with no extra processing needed, allowing small and simple mods or plugins. **arRPC is experimental and a work in progress, so expect bugs, etc.**

 <br>